Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 # MaquetteNews Blog for modelers

 I took the advice of my mentor and the teachers of the Code Institute's Diploma in Software Development Course and I have created a blog site which I liked and enjoyed the development of it.
-This blog page was inspired mainly by Code Institute therefore I blog' lessons.
+This blog page was inspired mainly by Code Institute: 'I think, therefore I blog' lessons.

 For link to this website click [Here](https://ksagep.github.io/).